PHOTOSHEALINGWORDS.ORG

 · Bleeding (hemorrhage) in the brain

-· Abnormal blood vessels in the brain (arteriovenous malformations; AVM)
+· Abnormal blood vessels in the brain (arteriovenous malformations;

 · Damage to tissues covering the brain (dura)